arnested/drupal-mode/README.md

 #### Fixing line endings

-If your files are not written with unix style line endings Drupal mode will ask your to convert them to unix style line endings on saving buffers.
+If your files are not written with Unix style line endings Drupal mode will ask your to convert them to Unix style line endings on saving buffers.

 This behavior can be customized be the variable